vippsas/vipps-developers/newsletters/2020-12-newsletter.md

 [documentation](https://vippsas.github.io/vipps-developer-docs/docs/APIs/login-api/vipps-login-api#mobile-flow---app-switch-based-flow).

-To have a unified way of providing user information across Vipps services we are standardising the data formats, both within Vipps and with the OIDC standard.
+To have a unified way of providing user information across Vipps services we are standardizing the data formats, both within Vipps and with the OIDC standard.
 To do this we have been required to introduce a new version of our Vipps login API.
 **The previous version (Version 1) of the Vipps login API will have end of life on February 28th 2021**.